-Research spotlight: First joint UCC Fota Research Conference
+Research spotlight: Second joint UCC Fota Research Conference

 ** Dr Courtney Collins is the winner of the 2021 Cross Research Prize for the best postdoctoral research paper in the School of BEES**

 ** Dr Rebecca Newman and Mr Daniel Moloney of BEES receive Irish Research Council awards in collaboration with Fota Wildlife Park.
 Dr Rebecca Newman received an IRC postdoctoral award to study the effects and benefits of enrichment on different species in captivity in zoological institutions throughout Ireland.
 Daniel Moloney was awarded PhD funding to investigate animal behaviour, conservation and movement ecology at Fota Wildlife Park with a diverse range of species including the native natterjack toad.**